drenlia/actufeed/README.md

-# News Feed Application
+# ACTUFEED

-A modern, bilingual news aggregator that brings together the latest articles from multiple sources in one convenient place.
+A News Feed Application.
+Modern, bilingual news aggregator that brings together the latest articles from multiple sources in one convenient place.
 The application automatically fetches news from RSS feeds, displays them in an easy-to-read format, and lets you organize your reading with customizable tabs.

 ![News Feed Application](public/newsfeed.png)